PushkarIshware/house-price-prediction/README.md

 }
 ```

+### ▶️ Test Cases
+Includes unit tests for the prediction logic to ensure reliability and correctness.

+- How to Run Tests:

+   `python3 -m unittest app.tests.test_prediction`

 ## ✅ Conclusion
 This project shows how to use machine learning to predict house prices, from data analysis and model training to making predictions through an API using FastAPI and Docker.